 However, buying a vacant lot is never as simple as obtaining a home loan, so come prepared to prove to a lender that you are a well-qualified and knowledgeable buyer.
 In addition to an excellent credit score and healthy finances, impress your lender with building plans for your proposed land purchase.

 Most likely, you want to build something, such as a house, on the parcel of land.
 It’s possible to get a loan that covers both the purchase price and construction costs for the property.
+The loan will not only help you purchase the land but also pay for construction – this includes everything from equipment like flatbed trailers to builders to materials.
 In fact, many lenders prefer to fund both endeavors through one loan because developed land is worth more to the lender than undeveloped land.

 The lender must approve the construction plans and the building contractor before it will give you a loan.
+Now, if you plan on constructing something bigger, like multi-family housing or multi-story parking, then you will probably need to source construction materials for the same (maybe from a construction material provider like WR Meadows).
+In such cases, the loan amount you are going for should take into consideration these things as well, and your lender might look at this aspect, too.
 Unlike a home loan where you get all of the loan money in one sum, the lender usually distributes the money in a construction loan over time.

 It’s important to remember that construction loans are short-term loans.
 You can probably convert it into a regular 15 or 30-year mortgage once construction ends.

 Homes for Heroes affiliate lending specialists are committed to locating outstanding home loans for Heroes.
 Along with finding exceptional financing opportunities, our affiliate lending specialists save you money through reduced lending fees.
 SIGN UP and we will connect you to a local Homes for Heroes affiliate lending specialist in your area.